BirdBrainTechnologies/Protocols/MicroBitProtocols.md

 - Shake: 1 if the micro:bit is being shaken

 Compass Calibration Check:
 While the compass is calibrating, notifications will be paused completely.
-Notifications start again when calibration is complete and will now include the result.
-To ensure you do not read an old calibration result, one could look for the notifications to pause and resume, but it is usually sufficient to just wait a bit (maybe half a second) after you send the calibration start command before trying to read a result.
+Notifications start again when calibration is complete and will now include the calibration result.
+It takes a short amount of time for the calibration to begin after the calibrate command is sent.
+Therefore, you will want to either look for notifications to pause and resume, or simply wait about half a second before trying to read a result.
 Results are presented as follows:

 CCM | CCL | Result
 --- | --- | ---